-^{14.} If the imaging test result is equivocal for pneumonia, check to see if subsequent imaging tests are definitive.
-For example, if a chest imaging test result states infiltrate vs. atelectasis and a subsequent imaging test result is definitive for infiltrate, the initial imaging test would be eligible for use.
-In the absence of finding a subsequent imaging result that clarifies the equivocal finding, if there is clinical correlation (see Chapter 16) then the equivocal imaging test is eligible for use.
+13. If the imaging test result is equivocal for pneumonia, check to see if subsequent imaging tests are definitive.
+For example, if a chest imaging test result states inflitrate was atelectasis and subsequent imaging test result is definitive for inflitrate, the initial imaging test would be eligible for use.
+In the absence of finding a subsequent imaging result that clarifies the equivocal finding, if there is clinical correlation then the equivocal imaging test is eligible for use.
+See Chapter 16 for definitions of equivocal imaging and clinical correlation.